Lawrence-Godfrey/obsidian-ai-notes/AI/Machine Learning & Data Science/Supervised Learning/Neural Networks.md

 The activation function is then applied to these outputs:
 $$A_{i}= Activation(Z_{i})$$
 ### Backpropagation

+> [!NOTE]
+> In 2024, [Geoffrey Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton), co-author of a highly cited paper published in 1986 that popularised the backpropagation algorithm, won a Novel Prize in Physics for his work in ANNs.

 The gradient of the output layer can be computed by calculating the difference between the activations of the final layer and the labeled outputs:
 $$\delta_{L} = (\hat{Y} - Y)$$
 where $L$ is the final layer.